pooxie-proxy/Pooxie-Proxy-Official/Privacy Policy.md

 - **No User Data Collection:** Pooxie Proxy does not collect any personal information or track user interactions while using the service.
 - **Anonymity:** We do not log IP addresses, browsing history, or any user activity.
 Your online activities remain anonymous and untracked.
+- **Notice:** While Pooxie Proxy does not collect user information, it is important to realize that some hosting providers (Such as cyclic) record network (what content is loading) logs.
+These logs are available to the link hoster and the hosting provider.
+However, network logs (unlike their name) cannot track any internet activity such as visiting a website or any keystrokes, they just track what content is loading

 ## Data Usage